Popeye: Toppers

 Thimble Theatre had a number of topper strips on the Sunday page during its run; the main topper, Sappo, ran for 21 years, from February 28, 1926, to May 18, 1947.
 (Sappo was a revival of an earlier Segar daily strip called The Five-Fifteen, aka Sappo the Commuter, which ran from December 24, 1920, to February 17, 1925.)
-For seven weeks in 1936, Segar replaced Sappo with Pete and Pansy – For Kids Only (Sept 27 - Nov 8, 1936).
+For seven weeks in 1936, Segar replaced Sappo with Pete and Pansy – For Kids Only (Sep 27 – November 8, 1936).

 There were also a series of topper panel strips that ran next to Sappo.
 Segar drew one of them, Popeye's Cartoon Club (April 8, 1934 – May 5, 1935).
 The rest were produced by Joe Musial and Bud Sagendorf: Wiggle Line Movie (September 11 – November 13, 1938), Wimpy's Zoo's Who (November 20, 1938 – December 1, 1940), Play-Store (December 8, 1940 – July 18, 1943), Popeye's Army and Navy (July 25 – September 12, 1943), Pinup Jeep (September 19, 1943 - April 2, 1944), and Me Life by Popeye (April 9, 1944-?).

 Artists after Segar

 Following Segar's illness and eventual death in 1938 (with his final Thimble Theatre strip appearing October 2 of that year), numerous people were hired to draw and write the strip.
 Tom Sims, the son of a Coosa River channel-boat captain, acted as the writer for Thimble Theatre beginning in August 1938 and established the Popeye the Sailorman spin-off.
 Doc Winner, who had previously filled in for Segar between January and May 1938, initially acted as Sims' artist, with Bela Zaboly succeeding him by December 1939.
-In 1954, Sims relinquished writing duties on the daily strip to Ralph Stein, who would continue to collaborate with Zaboly until both the daily and Sunday strips were taken over by Bud Sagendorf in 1959.
+In 1954, Sims ceded writing duties on the daily strip to Ralph Stein, who continued to collaborate with Zaboly until both the daily and Sunday strips were taken over by Bud Sagendorf in 1959.

-Sagendorf wrote and drew the daily strip until 1986, and continued to write and draw the Sunday strip until his death in 1994.
+Sagendorf wrote and drew the daily strip until 1986, and he continued to write and draw the Sunday strip until his death in 1994.
 Sagendorf, who had been Segar's assistant, made a definite effort to retain much of Segar's classic style, although his art is instantly discernible.
 Sagendorf continued to use many obscure characters from the Segar years, especially O. G. Wotasnozzle and King Blozo.
 Sagendorf's new characters, such as the Thung, also had a very Segar-like quality.
 What set Sagendorf apart from Segar more than anything else was his sense of pacing.
 Where plotlines moved very quickly with Segar, it sometimes took an entire week of Sagendorf's daily strips for the plot to be advanced even a small amount.